jlhonora/mspgcc-install/README.md

     $ sudo mspdebug rf2500 "prog a.out"

 This should also work with the [MSP-EXP430F5529 board](http://www.ti.com/tool/msp-exp430f5529), but changing the compile options to `-mmcu=msp430f5529`.

+## 20-bit support ##
+To install the development version of the compiler, do:

+    $ git checkout 20120911

+And then follow the instructions above.

 ## Credits ##